An analysis of 23 popular hair color products sold in the United States found that all of them contained at least one carcinogenic chemical.

 One sample showed trace amounts of the chemical benzene, which can cause acute myeloid leukemia, a type of cancer that affects blood and bone marrow.

 In a Sept.
-25, 2025, post, the Food and Drug Administration warned that coal-tar hair dyes, in which the colors are made via chemical processes, can cause health issues.
+25, 2025, post, the U.S. Food and Drug Administration warned that coal-tar hair dyes, in which the colors are made via chemical processes, can cause health issues.

 “Hair dyes have caused eye injuries, including blindness, when used in the eye area.
 Eyebrow and eyelash dyeing are not permitted uses of coal-tar hair dyes,” the FDA said.